Notre Dame des Neiges Cemetery: History and description

 garden cemetery in the French style, it was designed by landscape architect Henri-Maurice Perreault, who studied rural cemeteries in Boston and New York.
 On May 29, 1855, thirty-five-year-old Jane Gilroy McCready, wife of Thomas McCready, then a Montreal municipal councillor, was the first person to be buried in the new cemetery.

 Notre Dame des Neiges is the largest cemetery in Canada with more than 55 kilometres of lanes and one million people interred.
 The Notre Dame des Neiges Cemetery site has more than 65,000 monuments and 71 family vaults.

 The cemetery originally served Roman Catholics and rural French Canadians.
 Italian, Portuguese, Japanese, Orthodox Greek, Polish, Ukrainian and Huron are also represented, indicated in many instances by ethnic motifs on gravestones.
-The cemetery is adjacent to the Mount Royal Cemetery, a predominantly English-speaking and originally Protestant adjacent burial ground, the Shaar Hashomayim Cemetery, an Ashkenazi Jewish burial ground and Temple Emanu-El Cemetery a Reform Judaism burial ground.
+The cemetery is adjacent to the Mount Royal Cemetery, a predominantly English-speaking and originally Protestant adjacent burial ground, the Shaar Hashomayim Cemetery, an Ashkenazi Jewish burial ground and Temple Emanu-El Cemetery, a Reformed Jewish burial ground.
 These four abutting cemeteries on the slopes of Mount Royal contain a total of 1.5 million burials.

 "La Pietà Mausoleum" contains a life-sized marble reproduction of Michelangelo's Pietà sculpture (original located in St. Peter's Basilica at the Vatican).
 Notre Dame des Neiges Cemetery was designated a National Historic Site of Canada in 1998 and plaqued in 2004.

 No burials or cremations took place between May 16, 2007, and September 11, 2007, because of a labour strike.
 The interments of more than 300 bodies were affected.
 In addition, its uncut, unkempt grass became a symbol of the labour dispute.

 Due to its vast size, locating a specific grave can be difficult.
 As a result, the cemetery now offers a computerized mapping service that allows visitors to quickly and accurately locate graves.
 It can be accessed at the cemetery using a touch screen display or via the Internet.